michelin/kafkactl/README.md

 #### Reference

-If your schema references a type which is already stored in the Schema Registry, you can do this:
+If your schema references a type that is already stored in the Schema Registry, you can do the following:

 ```yml
 ---